 Poland is in the Central European (CET) time zone (GMT+1hr).
 When it’s 12:00 in Katowice it’s 05:00 in Chicago, 06:00 in New York City, 11:00 in London, 12:00 in Paris and Berlin and 19:00 in Tokyo.
 Polish summer time (GMT+2hrs) starts and ends on the last Sundays of March and October.

-English, German and Russian speakers have the option of using separate lines specifically designed for foreigners in distress: dial +48 608 599 999 or + 48 22 278 77 77.
-Both numbers can be reached from a mobile phone or a land line and are hotlines in case you run into any troubles during your stay.
-The lines are active year round with later hours during the high-tourist season.
+English, German and Russian speakers have separate lines specifically designed for foreigners in distress: +48 608 599 999 or +48 22 278 77 77.
+Both numbers can be reached from a mobile phone or a land-line and are hotlines in case you run into any troubles during your stay.

-Further help can be provided by embassies and consulates, of which a comprehensive list can be found in the directory section.
-If you’ve run out of money, however, then silly you.
-No embassy will bail you out, and and your hopes will rest on a Western Union money transfer.
+If it's a financial emergency, your hopes will rest on a Western Union money transfer.
 Most banks and many exchange bureaus (kantors) can now carry out such transactions, just keep an eye out for anywhere displaying the Western Union logo.

-Staying on the right side of the law is significantly easier for tourists who accept that Polish beer and vodka are rocket fuel and drink accordingly.
-If you’re determined to make an idiot of yourself then make sure it’s not in front of the law.
-In recent years visitors - ranging from geniuses in Chewbacca costumes to complete fools who’ve thought it’s perfectly acceptable to drop their trousers and urinate in a city centre fountain - have tested the patience of the local law enforcement, which is decidedly low so don’t push your luck.
-Those who do may well be treated to a trip to Katowice’s premier drunk tank (ul.
+Staying safe and on the right side of the law is significantly easier for tourists who accept that Polish beer and vodka are rocket fuel and drink accordingly.
+If you’re determined to make an idiot of yourself, just make sure it’s not in front of the law.
+Those who fail to mind their manners may well be treated to a trip to Katowice’s premier drunk tank (ul.
 Macieja 10), a chastening experience which will set you back 250zł for a 6-24 hour stay.
 In return for your cash expect a strip search, a set of blue pyjamas and the company of a dozen mumbling vagrants.
 Not to mention a hefty fine (credit cards not accepted, of course).

-The other well-known ways tourists can cross cops is by jaywalking.
-If you are from a country which has no (or doesn’t respect) jaywalking laws, you'll be surprised to see a crowd of people standing obediently at a crossing waiting for the lights to change.
-This peculiarity has extra effect if you are aware of how little Poles respect the rules of the road in a vehicle, where it often feels like a survival of the fittest.
-The reason for the obedience of this particular rule is the fact that the local city police (Straż Miejska) will quite freely give you a 100zł fine for crossing a road at a place where no crossing is marked or a 100zł fine when the ‘walk’ light is red.
+Other easy ways for tourists to cross cops are by riding public transport without a ticket (see Public Transport) and, silly as it seems, by jaywalking.
+If you are from a country which doesn’t have or respect jaywalking laws, you'll be surprised to see crowds of people standing obediently at a crossing waiting for the lights to change.
+The reason for obeying this little rule is the fact that the local city police (Straż Miejska) will quite freely give you a 100zł fine for crossing a road at a place where no crossing is marked or a 100zł fine when the ‘walk’ light is red.
 And don’t think you are exempt by being a foreign visitor.
-You are subject to the law too and your non-residency means you will need to pay the fine on the spot.
+You too are subject to the law and your non-residency means you will be forced to pay the fine on the spot.